mongodb/mongo/src/mongo/db/repl/README.md

 attempt if it hasn't run out of attempts.

-Once we have caught up -- that is, after cloning the files, the lastAppliedOpTime of the sync source is within `fileBasedInitialSyncMaxLagSec` of the top of the oplog in the backup files we just finished cloning -- or exhausted our number of cycles, we stop the task which refreshes the backup cursor, and kill the backup cursor on the sync source.
+Once we have caught up -- that is, after cloning the files, the lastAppliedOpTime of the sync source is within `fileBasedInitialSyncMaxLagSec` of the top of the oplog (the latest entry in the oplog) in the backup files we just finished cloning -- or exhausted our number of cycles, we stop the task which refreshes the backup cursor, and kill the backup cursor on the sync source.
 The rest of FCBIS does not need the sync source; everything is local.

 ### Cloning the files